IonMateus/IonMateus/README.md

 ## About

 Student at the Technical College of Campinas - Unicamp, Cotuca.
-Studying computer science.
+Studying computing.

 ## Status